nekocode/Items/README.md

 }
 ```

 And then obtain an `ItemPool` instance.
 (You don't need to create adapter or data list.
 The `ItemPool` like a mixture of them.)
 Add itemtypes and data to it.
-It will let the recyclerview automatically select the `Item` matching the data type to show.
+It will automatically select the item that is matched with the data element's type for the recyclerview.

 ```java
 ItemPool items = new ItemPool();